Having bank accounts in multiple currencies can be messy and expensive for international people or business.

 - A small, location-specific fixed fee is applicable for withdrawing money from your Wise account to a bank account.

-- Holding money up to a limit is free in 50+ currencies.
+- Holding money up to a limit is free in over 40 currencies.

 4.2 Card Fees

 - Location-specific card issuing fee: $7 USD / £5 GBP/ €6 EUR/ $10 SGD/ $10 NZD and free in AUD